 From the parking lot of your choice, just follow the paths and streets.
-You will be on a circuit pretty much automatically.
+You will be on a circuit towards the town center pretty much automatically.
 Also you will be crossing several bridges across the Näthewinde, the Domstreng and of course the Havel.

 In case you are looking for a nice spot to rest while munching those ham sandwiches you brought along, sit down behind the Jahrtausendbrücke (Millennium Bridge) and do some boat watching.
 This is a very nice spot you will end up photographing from all angles.

 This is exactly what a bunch of bicyclists from Berlin did in early spring of last year.
 They came to Brandenburg by train.
 From there, they intended to take an 80-kilometer ride (50 miles), before hopping on another train back to Berlin.
 The members of that group were the early birds.
 Taking bicycle tours in Brandenburg is something people usually do once the spring really kicks in, or in summer.

 On Sundays, one of the two tram lines Brandenburg has is out of service.
 On the other line, trams appear every 30 minutes.
 More trams are not needed down here.
 Tourists like walking or cycling anyway.
 And the Brandenburgers need to relax.

 The only locals active at 8:30 a.m. are joggers who do their laps wearing headphones, a few dog owners and two youngsters.
 They seem to be walking home from a party.